-Here’s a not-so-bold claim: we’d all like to maximise our happiness, and minimise our unhappiness.
+Here’s a not-so-bold claim: we’d all like to maximise our happiness and minimise our unhappiness.
 Yes, there’s no need to stop the presses for this non-breaking news, but it’s worthwhile thinking about now and again.
-Long-term happiness is something that takes years to develop, but on a day to day basis, we have to focus on our mood.
+Long-term happiness takes years to develop, but on a day to day basis, we have to focus on our mood.
 Our moods are small potatoes compared to the big things in life, but they have such a significant impact on our overall state of mind that we can’t ignore them.
-So what influences your mood, anyway?
+So what can influence your mood, anyway?
 We’ll take a look at some key everyday things that can make or break your happiness.

 Your Commute and Work

 How you spend your day will, of course, have a tremendous impact on your overall mood.
 For most people, days are spent driving to the office, putting in a long day of work, and then driving home.
 This is just a necessary component of life; there’s not all that much that you can do about it!
 But you can change how much of an impact it has on your mood.
 If your commute ruins your day before it even gets started, then looks at making a few changes.
 Sometimes it’s worthwhile taking a slightly longer route to work if it means less stress and more enjoyment.
 Or could you work from home?

 There can be many benefits to working from home, no commuting; you can be more productive due to being less stressed, and with the right home office and surroundings can really positively impact your mood.

 Your lifestyle may be pushing you towards a bad day, and you wouldn’t even realise it.
 These days, many of us live a sedentary lifestyle, and by that, we mean we’re sitting down more and moving less.
 As humans, we must get up and be active.
 If you spend too much time sitting down, you can’t be too surprised if your mood is low.
 Build some activity into your lifestyle, and you’ll notice that the world shines a little bit brighter.